-A simple guacamole recipe with creamy avocado, chunks of tomato, a hint of fresh chilli and a sprinkle of coriander leaves.
+A simple and authentic guacamole recipe with creamy avocado, perfect for spreading on your tacos or for dunking in tortillas.
 Easy to put together in just 5 minutes and a squeeze of lime helps keeps this lovely Mexican dip nice and fresh

 Simple guacamole recipe